Spatiotemporal Continual Federated Learning for Agentic Multi-UAV Edge Networks: Mitigating Catastrophic Forgetting: Introduction

-To bridge this gap, this paper proposes a resilient Spatiotemporal Continual Learning (STCL) framework realized through a Group-Decoupled Multi-Agent Proximal Policy Optimization (G-MAPPO) algorithm.
+To bridge this gap, this paper proposes a resilient \textit{spatiotemporal continual learning} (STCL) framework realized through the \textit{group-decoupled multi-agent proximal policy optimization} (G-MAPPO) algorithm.
 Unlike conventional methods that depend on external intervention, our framework features native resilience that enables the swarm to autonomously adapt to spatiotemporal variations.
-The primary contributions of this work are as follows: \begin{itemize} \item We introduce the Group-Decoupled Policy Optimization (GDPO) mechanism.
-Beyond simple normalization, this mechanism utilizes gradient projection to orthogonalize and balance conflicting objectives.
-This ensures stable policy updates even when the magnitude of reward signals fluctuates significantly across distinct environments. \item We exploit the 3D vertical mobility of UAVs as a physical spatial compensation layer.
-By allowing UAVs to autonomously adjust their altitudes within a range of 80 m to 120 m, the swarm can dynamically expand or contract its service footprint to effectively counter extreme variations in user density~\cite{al2014modeling,7918510}. \item We conduct extensive stress tests with up to 140 users across a sequential task chain consisting of urban, suburban, and rural scenarios.
-The simulation results demonstrate that the proposed framework achieves an elastic recovery of service reliability and provides an effective capacity gain of approximately 20\% compared to the state-of-the-art MADDPG baseline, effectively mitigating catastrophic forgetting without requiring task-specific resets. \end{itemize}
+The primary contributions of this work are three-fold: \begin{itemize} \item \textbf{Integration of GDPO and Gradient Projection}: We introduce an enhanced optimization mechanism that combines \textit{group-decoupled policy optimization} (GDPO) with a gradient projection layer.
+While GDPO utilizes dynamic $z$-score normalization to balance the numerical scales of heterogeneous rewards, the projection layer orthogonalizes conflicting gradients to protect consolidated knowledge.
+This synergy ensures stable policy updates and effectively mitigates catastrophic forgetting during environmental transitions. \item \textbf{3D Spatial Compensation Layer}: We exploit the 3D vertical mobility of UAVs (ranging from 80 m to 120 m) as a \textit{spatial compensation layer}.
+By dynamically modulating the flight altitude, the swarm can autonomously expand or contract its service footprint.
+This spatial flexibility provides a robust buffer against extreme variations in user density $M$ and compensates for the inherent limitations of static 2D deployment strategies. \item \textbf{Systematic Verification of Stress Resilience}: We conduct extensive simulations with up to 140 users across a sequential task chain consisting of urban, suburban, and rural scenarios.
+The results demonstrate that the proposed framework achieves an elastic recovery of service reliability and provides a capacity gain of approximately 20\% compared to the MADDPG baseline.
+This verification proves the capability of the framework to maintain long-term operational effectiveness without task-specific resets or offline retraining. \end{itemize}